Circus of Antioch

 The Circus of Antioch was a hippodrome in Antioch, in present-day Turkey.
 Used for chariot racing, it was modelled on the Circus Maximus in Rome and other circus buildings throughout the Roman Empire.

-Characteristics
+It was one of the largest in the Roman Empire.

+Overview

-The Circus, measuring more than 490 m in length and 30 m of width, was similar to the Hippodrome of Berytus.
+The circus, measuring more than 490 m in length and 30 m of width, was similar to the Hippodrome of Berytus.
 The circus could house up to 80,000 spectators.

-History

-There is no consensus about the circus' dating, as it was built and used for several years before its official dedication.
+There is no consensus about the dating, as it was built and used for several years before its official dedication.
 It seems to have been built sometime around 50 BCE.

-By the late seventh century CE, it had become decrepit and was replaced by a new arena located nearby (less than 1/5 of a mile to the north); the new arena was called “Hippodrome B” or the “Palestra.”
+By the late 7th century CE, it had become decrepit and was replaced by a new arena located nearby (less than 1/5 of a mile to the north); the new arena was called “Hippodrome B” or the “Palestra.”